- For years SAP has said that that HANA would enable people to work 10,000 times faster.

 “HANA will help people work faster, from 10 to 10,000 times faster and the in-memory applications will make our business lives simpler and help us work smarter.”

 Unsurprisingly, SAP never offered any study to support this.
-But this is self evidently untrue and is reminiscent of the character The Flash.
+But this is untrue and is reminiscent of the character The Flash.

 System processing speed does not translate directly to productivity.
 Computer hardware is a virtually uncountable number of times speedier than it was twenty years ago.
 Productivity levels have not increased anything like computer hardware’s improvement.
 Secondly, Steve Lucas’ estimations of HANA’s performance increase over previous database iterations is also incorrect.

 If we take the example of analyzing a spreadsheet, most people know that most of the time in analyzing data is not in the computer’s calculation, but in human processing, if we take Steve Lucas’ average number of 5,000 times and apply it to a 4-hour session of analysis.
 Suppose that were to increase (because of the use of HANA) to 2.88 seconds.
 So a full day for this worker would be less than 6 seconds.